 Receipt Management & IRS Audit Prep for Freelancers

-Knowing which receipts to keep is only half the equation for 1099 contractors.
-The other half is knowing how long to retain them, how to store them so they survive years of waiting, and what to do if the IRS comes knocking.
-If you need a refresher on exactly which receipts to keep and what the IRS requires on each one, start with our complete receipt checklist for 1099 contractors.
+Knowing which receipts to keep is only half the equation.
+The other half: how long to retain them, how to store them, and what to do if the IRS audits you.
+For which receipts to keep, see our complete receipt checklist for 1099 contractors.

-The average self-employed worker misses between $3,000 and $8,000 in legitimate deductions each year, not because they do not incur the expenses, but because they lose the receipts or fail to organize them in time.
-A solid receipt management system eliminates that problem entirely.
+The average self-employed worker misses $3,000-$8,000 in legitimate deductions each year — not from lack of expenses, but from lost receipts.
+A solid receipt management system eliminates that problem.

 3-7 Years